 Energy savings does not always require a large capital investment.
 By making small, incremental changes in your facility, you can make a big difference to your yearly energy consumption and bill.
 In the end, you can also have a more sustainable facility.

-Here are 9 simple ways that you can boost energy efficiency and sustainability on your plant floor:
+Here are 9 simple ways that you can boost energy efficiency and create a more sustainable facility:

 - Lighting upgrades: By upgrading your existing light bulbs to more energy-efficient LED bulbs, you can reap cost savings for years.
 Compared to halogen light bulbs, LED light bulbs use about a quarter of the energy and can last 5 to 10 times longer.